 To remain eligible for New York State student financial assistance, you must remain in good academic standing.
 Two elements make up good academic standing: making satisfactory academic progress toward a degree and pursuing the program of study.
-See Satisfactory Academic Progress for TAP and Four and Five Year Baccalaureate Programs at heter-programs/ at het
+See Satisfactory Academic Progress for TAP and Four- and Five-Year Baccalaureate Programs at hesc.ny.gov.